Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: 2d N=(0,4) theory from class S on Riemann surfaces

 Let us first focus on the simplest case with $g_{1}=0$.
 Turning on generic VEVs for the hypermultiplet scalars, $\langle q\rangle$ and $\langle \tilde q\rangle$, completely breaks the gauge group~\cite{Hanany:2010qu}.
 As a result, all $n_v$ gauge fields acquire masses, and supersymmetry then requires the gauginos, which are left-moving Weyl fermions, to become massive as well.
 However, in two dimensions, a single left-moving Weyl fermion cannot acquire a mass on its own: a mass term necessarily couples a left-moving fermion to a right-moving one.
 Indeed, a generic fermion mass term in two dimensions has the form of

 which explicitly shows that a massive Dirac fermion requires both chiralities.
 On the Higgs branch, the right-moving partners come from the hypermultiplets.
 Thus, the $n_v$ left-moving gauginos pair up with $n_v$ right-moving fermions from the hypermultiplets, rendering $n_v$ hypermultiplets massive.
 After integrating out these massive fields, the low-energy theory contains $(n_h - n_v)$ massless hypermultiplets, which reproduces the naive expression \eqref{eq:S2-naive-central-charge} for the right-moving central charge.
-Notice that the gauge group is completely broken in this case, and therefore \eqref{eq:S2-naive-central-charge} gives the correct right-moving central charge.
+Since the gauge group is completely broken on this branch, no residual Abelian sector survives in the infrared, and formula \eqref{eq:S2-naive-central-charge} therefore yields the correct right-moving central charge.

 We now turn to the cases with $g_{1}>0$.
 As emphasized in~\cite{Hanany:2010qu}, when $g_{1}>0$ the Higgs branch structure changes qualitatively: at a generic point on the Higgs branch, the Cartan subgroup of the gauge group of the parent 4d theory remains unbroken.
 As a result, an Abelian gauge sector $U(1)^{\,r_G g_1}$ survives in the 2d theory.
 Consequently, only $n_v - g_{1} r_{G}$ vector multiplets become massive via the Higgs mechanism.
 By the same reasoning as in the $g_{1}=0$ case, the fermionic partners of these massive vector multiplets must pair with right-moving fermions from hypermultiplets, as shown in Appendix \ref{app:Higgs}.
 This renders $(n_v - g_{1} r_{G})$ hypermultiplets massive, leaving $n_h - (n_v - g_{1} r_{G})$ massless hypermultiplets in the low-energy spectrum.